Contributing to a just society

 Marah: ‘As a Syrian refugee, in my community, it is hard to express my opinions and thoughts.
 I want people to know that Syrian refugees did not choose to be refugees and leave their country and community.
 I believe we need to work towards more social cohesion in our society.
 It would be beneficial to have more community centres create safe spaces for people from different backgrounds to meet and overcome social barriers.’

-Joost: ‘I stand up for youth employment’
+Peter: 'I stand up for the dreams of farmers'

 Rosy: 'I stand up for people's rights in decision making'